aistairc/mf-cesium/README.md

 1. Download Cesium. (http://cesiumjs.org/downloads.html)

-2. clone this project after enter Cesium Folder.
+2. Move to the downloaded Cesium folder and clone this project.

 ```
 $ cd Cesium-[Version ...]
 $ git clone http://github.com/aistairc/mf-cesium
 ```

-3. Install Node.js

-4. Run the following command to install the dependencies:
+3. Install Node.js and Run the following command to install the dependencies at the previous folder :

   ```
-  $ cd .. //go to Cesium Directory.
   $ npm install
   ```
-5. Start Cesium server
+4. Start Cesium server

   ```
   $ node server.js
   ```
-6. Enter http://localhost:8080/mf-cesium/practice/demo.html on your browser (Chrome Recommended).
+5. Enter http://localhost:8080/mf-cesium/practice/demo.html on your browser (Recommend Chrome).

-7. If you have the information of url and token to access a data server that provides RESTful API as descrbied in [OGC Moving Features Encoding Extension - JSON](https://ksookim.github.io/mf-json/), please append "?url=data_server_url&token=your_token"
+6. If you want to access a data server which provides RESTful API as descrbied in [OGC Moving Features Encoding Extension - JSON](https://ksookim.github.io/mf-json/), please append "?url=data_server_url&token=your_token" with the url and token of the server.
-Otherwise, you can drag and drop json files to explore the data.
+Otherwise you can drag and drop json files to explore the data locally.

 - - -